ipeternella/brick-breaker/README.md

 ### Soundtracks

 I thank A LOT the following artists for the soundtracks that were used on this game!
-These tracks were download from http://dig.ccmixter.org.
+These tracks were downloaded from http://dig.ccmixter.org.

 - `Menus`:
     - nightWalk by airtone (c) copyright 2017 Licensed under a `Creative Commons Attribution (3.0) license`.